hwangbobo/hwangbobo.github.io/_pages/resume.md

 *Data Analyst Intern*
 - Worked on building the interest-based social blogging app [WIT][witapp] and short-form video platform VENTI
 - Managed data taxonomy for [Amplitude][amplitude] implementation of in-app events
-- Identified churn funnel in 'search keyword' stage through analysis of user behavior data and proposed improvements for search results page to boost conversion from marketing campaigns
+- Identified churn funnel in "Search" stage through analysis of user behavior data and proposed improvements for search results page to boost conversion from marketing campaigns
 - Analyzed key actions of retention users to define top user cohorts and rank feature priorities for app updates
 - Conducted research on social apps and short-form video platforms to devise product strategy on fostering in-app community environment
 - Organized "Intro to SQL" study session for marketing and content team members for improved data literacy